robertbaker13/phase-0-handbook/overview.md

 ### Peer Pairing Sessions
 You are expected to pair with a peer a number of times each unit.
 See [Peer-Pairing Sessions](peer-pairing_sessions.md) for more information.

-### Reflections
+###Submissions
-You will be asked to submit a reflection at the end of each unit.
-It is due the last Sunday at 11:59pm.
+You will be asked to submit your challenges at the end of each week.
+They are due each Sunday at 11:59pm.

 ### Challenges

 Completing challenges does not mean that you have the right answer, the perfect code, or the best explanation.
 It is your **own, honest, best** attempt at tackling the challenge using the process we defined (pseudocode, code, refactor, reflect), and we are most concerned with how quickly you can learn, not the "right" answer.